tal95shah/SOLID_Principles/InterfaceSegregation/README.md

 # Interface Segregation Principle

+## Thought Process

+Whenever you are forced to implement certain features of an interface that you do not need, you abstract those features into a seperate interface.

 ## Definition

 Single large interface must be divided into small, relevant, cohesive interfaces so that clients can know about interfaces that are relevant to them.